-An automation price letter-size piece may not bear a 5-digit or ZIP+4 barcode in the lower right corner (barcode clear zone).
-The piece may bear a 5-digit or ZIP+4 barcode in the address block only if a POSTNET or an Intelligent Mail barcode with a delivery point routing code appears in the lower right corner.
+[1-27-13] An automation letter or a letter claimed at Enhanced Carrier Route saturation or high density automation letter prices may not bear a POSTNET barcode or a 5-digit or ZIP+4 Intelligent Mail barcode in the lower right corner (barcode clear zone).
+The piece may bear a POSTNET barcode or an additional Intelligent Mail barcode in the address block only if a qualifying Intelligent Mail barcode with a delivery point routing code appears in the lower right corner.
 The ZIP+4 barcode may appear in the address block when printed on an insert that appears through a window or on an address label affixed directly to the piece; or it may appear in the lower right corner either printed directly on the mailpiece or on an insert that appears through a window.

 5.5 5-Digit Barcode Placement in Clear Zone